Max Mata: Real Monarchs

 Mata left Switzerland on a free transfer in December 2020 and signed for American second-tier side, Real Monarchs.

 Sligo Rovers

 On 15 February 2022, it was announced that Mata had signed for League of Ireland Premier Division club Sligo Rovers.
 He was named Sligo Rovers' Young Player of the Year in the same year.
 He finished the 2022 season with seven goals and four assists in sixteen appearances in the league, as well as scoring twice in the Europa Conference League.
 In July 2022, he signed a contract extension until at least the end of the 2024 season.
 In February 2023, he scored a hat-trick in a 3–2 win away to UCD at the UCD Bowl.

 Shrewsbury Town

 On 3 August 2023, Mata signed for League One club Shrewsbury Town on a three-year deal.
-On 1 September 2025, it was announced that Mata had left the club by mutual consent.
+Having returned from his loan spells at Sligo Rovers and Auckland FC, he started off pre-season well in July 2025, scoring in a 3–0 friendly win over Kidderminster Harriers, before suffering a hamstring injury that would keep him out of action an initial eight to ten weeks.
+On 1 September 2025, it was announced that Mata had left the club by mutual consent, having scored 1 goal in 26 appearances during his time there.